A day on the Reykjanes peninsula

 11 SIGHTS ON THE REYKJANES PENINSULA

-1. Fagradalsfjall volcano, which erupted in 2021, is a popular hiking location for a good reason.
+1. Fagradalsfjall volcano, which erupted in year 2021 and 2022, is a popular hiking location for a good reason.
 The new black basalt lava field is still hot and steaming, and the new spatter crater is a stunning sight.
 There are several hiking paths to choose from, with different lengths and levels of difficulty.
 Make sure you are prepared for the hike to the volcano and check the map and conditions on-site.

 .
 The small fishing village Grindavík is only 10 km from the Fagradalsfjall eruption site.
 Perfect location for a pit stop before and after hiking to the volcano.
 You can choose from several restaurants serving local fish, shops for food and necessities and have a dip in hot tubs in the local swimming pool after a hike.